AlexJReid/blog/content/posts/xllify/index.md

 This exposes `=acme.SIMPLE_ADD(1, 2)` to be used from your sheets, complete with documentation.
 Parameters are inferred from the function signature.

 You can develop and destruction test your Lua implemented functions on any platform.
-You do not need a Windows machine, Office installed or anything.
-Plain old Lua.
+You do not need a Windows machine, Office installed or anything like that.
+Just plain old Lua.

+A CLI is provided to run your scripts through to validate their behaviour.

-Well, to be precise, xllify embeds the Roblox implementation of Lua called [Luau](https://luau.org/library).
+To be precise, xllify embeds the Roblox implementation of Lua called [Luau](https://luau.org/library).
 It's compatible with Lua 5.1.
 Luau was used for sandboxing reasons, so potentially harmful Lua code cannot be run.
 It also has a gradual typing system to catch bugs early on.

 Developers can perform xllify builds with the provided GitHub Action.